Matheus-Ei/Algorithm-Probabilistic-Market/README.md

-# Browser
+# Calculator
-A browser that will be used to train my abilities in C++
+A simple project of a calculator to train my abilities in C++